 - The system triggers another letter to the customer confirming receipt of the form.

 This takes around 3-4 weeks to complete.
-If the form hasn’t been filled out correctly by the customer, a new form must be sent to the customer and the whole process starts again.
-That’s another few weeks your customer must wait to get what they need and in the meantime, your customer may also have called your contact centre for an update, further adding to your cost to serve.
+If the form hasn’t been filled out correctly by the customer, a new form must be sent out and the whole process starts again.
+That’s another few weeks your customer must wait to get what they need and, in the meantime, they may have called your contact centre for an update, further adding to your cost-to-serve.

 There is friction on both sides of the process; for your business and for your customer.

 Every interaction is a moment of truth for your brand.
 When it comes time for renewal, customers will remember how it felt to interact with you.

 How many people manage a process like this who could be spending that time more wisely?